Zagrios/bs-manager/README.md

 <div>
     <h2><b>Having problems?</b></h2>
     <span>
-        See the <a href="https://github.com/Zagrios/bs-manager/issues">open issues</a> show the list of known issues, from there you can create a new issue for your problem!
+        See the <a href="https://github.com/Zagrios/bs-manager/issues">open issues</a> to show the list of known issues, from there you can create a new issue for your problem!
         Otherwise you can add on to existing issues if one matches what you're encountering.
     </span>
 <div align="right">